 On a typical Tuesday, the school bus pulls up early, gathering PG, Jeremiah, Panita, Jackson, Jacob, and the twins Kenny and Kameron for the day ahead.
 With the kids off to school, the property settles into its own rhythm.

-In the workshop-turned-studio, Nena, Jahmel, and Maima set up their gaming rigs, recording content for their channels.
-Kira joins them, sketching cosplay designs between takes and practicing her anime-inspired commentary.
+In the workshop-turned-studio, Nena, and Maima and a newly returned Jahmel, set up their gaming rigs, recording content for their channels.
+Kira joins them, planning cosplay purchases and her roblox-inspired content.
 Carlos reviews property listings on his laptop nearby, occasionally turning to the others for input on a potential investment.

 Seven kids board the bus from the shared driveway.
 Adults scatter to their pursuits — the workshop, the deck, the kitchen, their desks.
 The land is theirs for the day.